 Political clout shifts westward

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 7, 1995
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 7, 1995

 For a long time — since World War II — the West and South have been America’s most rapidly growing regions.
 During the 1980s, more than 75% of the nation’s population growth occurred in just five states — two in the West (California and Texas) and three in the South (Florida, Georgia and North Carolina.)